 What prayers did I articulate at the Full Moon in Pisces on the 6th September, 2017?

-Six months ago, under this same Piscean energy, I was listening to a ‘soulmate connection’ audiobook (an odd choice for me!) and then getting stranded in a country town, on the way home from a peak ‘mountain top’ experience at Vision Quest.
+Six months ago, under this same Piscean energy, I was listening to a ‘soulmate connection’ audiobook (an odd choice for me!) and then getting stranded in a country town, on the way home from a peak ‘mountain top’ experience hosting wilderness solo experience.
 My prayer, written in the motel room, was “Gord and I have fun together.”

 And at the time, for all that we do often have fun together, the dream of being able to trust and rely upon that sense of fun, and the relational safety that is a precursor to it, felt very far away.
 I quickly felt hopeless about that prayer, slamming the door shut on that longing, feeling that it would require too much of me.
 A stretch that would break me.